 M: Is there anything else you would like to share?

 S: The Clinical Medical Assistant course is intense.
 I won’t sugarcoat it because I believe it’s important for people to understand that it’s a lot of information.
 I’ve had many students go through who have been successful, but they would all tell you that the course requires a lot of hard work and dedication.
-They would also tell you that becoming CMA-certified is very rewarding.
+They would also tell you that becoming CMA-certified is very rewarding, and my phlebotomy tech students would say the same thing.

 ABOUT THE AUTHOR: